 Administrator, Community Engagement

-Qualified interns will be invited to interview in-person for the internship.
+Qualified students will be invited to interview in-person for the internship.
 This is an unpaid internship.
 For questions regarding the internship, please email Wendy Gutschow (firstname.lastname@example.org).